Jump$tart and CEE

 Activity – Use the Buy vs Lease Calculator

-Lesson – Family Planning
+Lesson – The Cost of Raising a Family

 People donate money, items, or time to charitable and nonprofit organizations because they value the services provided by the organization and/or gain satisfaction from giving.
 Budget Game – Core Concept

-Lesson – Charitable Giving
+Lesson – A Guide to Effective Charitable Donations

 Saving